1080i

-In high-definition television (HDTV) and video display technology, 1080i is a video display format with 1080 lines of vertical resolution and interlaced scanning method.
+In TV streaming, high-definition television (HDTV) and video display technology, 1080i is a video display format with 1080 lines of vertical resolution and interlaced scanning method.
 This format was once a standard in HDTV.
 It was particularly used for broadcast television because it can deliver high-resolution images without needing excessive bandwidth.
 This format is used in the SMPTE 292M standard.

 Definition

-The number "1080" in 1080i refers to the number of horizontal lines that make up the vertical resolution of the display.
-Each of these lines contributes to the overall detail and clarity of the image.
-The letter "i" stands for interlaced.
-This is a technique where the image is not displayed all at once.
+1080 in 1080i refers to the horizontal lines that make up the resolution of the display.
+Each of the lines make up the detail and clarity of the display.
+The i stands for interlaced, a technique where the image is not displayed all at once.
 Instead, the frame is split into two fields.
-One field contains the odd-numbered lines, and the other field contains the even-numbered lines.
-These fields are displayed in rapid succession, giving the appearance of a full image to the human eye.
-The interlacing technique was developed to improve the motion portrayal of images without doubling the required bandwidth.
-This is particularly useful in broadcasting, where bandwidth efficiency is crucial.
-The frame rate is typically 50 or 60 fields per second, depending on the region.
-This effectively means 25 or 30 frames per second when the fields are combined.
+One field contains the odd-numbered lines, and the second contains the even lines.
+These fields are displayed in rapid succession, giving the appearance of a full image to the eye.
+The interlacing technique was made to improve the motion of the images without doubling the required bandwidth.
+This is useful in broadcasting, where bandwidth efficiency is crucial.
+The frame rate is typically 50 or 60 fields per second, depending on the area.
+This means 25 or 30 frames per second when the fields are combined.

-Comparison with 1080p
+Difference with 1080p

-A key difference between 1080i and 1080p is how the lines of resolution are displayed.
+The difference between 1080i and 1080p is how the lines of resolution are displayed.
 Both offer 1920x1080 pixels, but the display method is different.
-In 1080p, the "p" stands for progressive scan.
-Each frame is drawn line by line, from top to bottom, creating a complete image in a single pass.
-This results in a sharper and more stable picture, especially in fast-moving scenes.
-On the other hand, 1080i uses an interlaced method.
-The two fields that make up a frame are captured at slightly different times, leading to a misalignment in fast-moving parts of the image.
-This can cause artifacts like "combing," where fast-moving objects appear to have a serrated edge.
-However, 1080i has been preferred in broadcast television due to its lower bandwidth requirements, making it more efficient for over-the-air or cable transmission.
+In 1080p, each frame is drawn line by line, from top to bottom, creating a complete image in a single pass.
+This results in a sharper and more stable picture, especially in fast-moving scenes, but 1080i uses an interlaced method.
+The two fields that make up a frame are captured at different times, leading to a misalignment in fast-moving parts of the image.
+This can cause errors like combing, where fast-moving objects appear to have a serrated edge.
+However, 1080i has been preferred in broadcast television due to its lower bandwidth requirements, so it’s more efficient for over-the-air or cable transmission.